Risingson/eveeyedocs/docs/ui/solarsystem-info.md

 All stations in system including station service info.

 **AGT Agents**<br>
-Shows available agents within stations including ty **DST Destinations**<br>
+Shows available agents within stations including agent type and level.
+Enabling the agents tab will enable the stations tab automatically.

+**DST Destinations**<br>
+Will display route to bookmarked systems.
+Preset are trade hubs.

 **ACT Activity**<br>
 For wormhole systems there is no api data available for recent jumps or NPC kills.